renderpci/dedalo/docs/development/index.md

 2. Functions and inheritance

+    1. Prototypes instead classes

         Dédalo use a native javascript inheritance based in prototypes.
 ES6 introduce a `Class` word to generate inheritance, but this is not a new inheritance model, it is only a specific prototype model.

         !!! note "About inheritance of JavaScript"

             [In NDN you can read](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_classes): JavaScript is a prototype-based language — an object's behaviors are specified by its own properties and its prototype's properties. [...]
 In JavaScript, classes are mainly an abstraction over the existing prototypical inheritance mechanism — all patterns are convertible to prototype-based inheritance.
 Classes themselves are normal JavaScript values as well, and have their own prototype chains.

             See [Mozilla documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain) for more information

-    1. Use `self` instead `this`
+    2. Use `self` instead `this`

         To avoid conflicts and confusion, functions always declare `self` to get reference to main object.

         ``` js
         component_text_area.prototype.init = async function(options) {

             const self = this
         }
         ```

         `self` will use in other code parts to get, set, expand, etc, the main object.
 And it is used instead the this to avoid confusion.

         ``` js
         const get_content_data = function(options) {

             const self = options.self

             const data  = self.data || {}
             const value = data.value || []

             const save_promise = await component_common.prototype.save.call(this, data);
         }
         ```

+    3. Anonymous functions in events

+        Anonymous functions are avoided inside events.
+The function could be overlap by other anonymous functions creating an unclear situation.

 3. ES modules